Kindred Biosciences, Inc. (KIN) CEO Richard Chin on Q4 2019 Results - Earnings Call Transcript

 Wendy Wee

-Well, we have $73 million at the end of the year and on top of that, you add the $43 million, we’re reducing our operating expenditures to a run rate of roughly $54 million to $56 million.
+Well, yes, we have $73 million at the end of the year, and on top of that you add the $43 million.
+We’re reducing our operating expenditures to a run rate of roughly $54 million to $56 million.
 Included in there are depreciation expense.
-So, if you back out depreciation expense, you'll find that we should -- our cash it would last us until the end of 2022.
+So, if you back out depreciation expense, you'll find that we should -- our cash would last us until the end of 2022.

 Balaji Prasad

 Got it.
 Can you also kind of extrapolate this to what it would mean for your pipeline developments now?
-What is going to be priority in 2020 and in 2022?
+What is going to be a priority in 2020 and in 2022 ?

 Richard Chin

 Yes.
-So, we will be advancing our atopic dermatitis candidate as well parvovirus and Epo.
-And then the repositioning allows us to start moving ahead with some of the biologics that we had not been able to.
-And we will focus on validated commercial markets over less validated markets.
-So there are handful of markets like pain, dry eye and few others, where the commercial potential has been proven.
+So, we will be advancing our atopic dermatitis candidate as well as parvovirus and Epo.
+And then the repositioning allows us to start moving ahead with some of the biologics that we had not been able to, and we will focus on validated commercial markets over less validated markets.
+So there are a handful of markets like pain, dry eye, and few others, where the commercial potential has been proven.
 And since we are queuing more closely to the human model, we think that will attract more partners.
-So that's a decision that we'll be making over the coming couple of months.
+So, that's a decision that we'll be making over the coming couple of months.

 Operator